anuket-project/anuket-specifications/doc/tech/README.md

 <a name="3.1"></a>
 ## 3.1 Functional Scope
 In terms of the functional scope of the CNTT documentation, in order to target the project goals as described above, we are focussed on:
-- Functional interfaces between infrastructure and workloads
+- Functional capabilities of the cloud infrastructure and the infrastructure management
-- Functional interfaces between workload management and infrastructure management
+- Functional interfaces between infrastructure and infrastructure management
-- Functional capabilities of the cloud infrastructure
+- Functional interfaces between workloads and workload management

 Due to the close alignment with [ETSI GS NFV 002](https://www.etsi.org/deliver/etsi_gs/NFV/001_099/002/01.02.01_60/gs_NFV002v010201p.pdf), those ETSI interfaces that are considered relevant (with notes where required) are included in the figure below.